KC-7/life-hacks-v2/README.md

 - The nav bar is located at the top of the screen and shows the site logo on the left hand side and the nav menu on the right hand side.

-- The nav menu includes 6 links which navigate to different sections of the main page.
-The links in the nav bar on the home page send you directly to the section id to avoid reloading the page.
-The links on the confirmation page have been updated to send you back to the main page.
+- The nav menu includes 4 links which navigate to different sections of the main page.
+The links in the nav bar on the home page send the user directly to the section id to avoid reloading the page.
+The links on the confirmation page send you back to the main page.
 The home page has a link to send you to the top of the page while the confirmation page has an additional link to send you back to the home page.

 - The nav bar menu has responive styling to work on devices with screen widths as low as 280px.
-The allow this, multiple media queires have been added so that the menu appears aesthetically pleasing on a variety of different screen sizes.
-On larger screens, it shows all 6 items on 1 row, then it goes to 2 lines per row and then its goes to 1 items per row.
+Media queires have been added so that the menu appears aesthetically pleasing on a variety of different screen sizes.
+On larger screens, it shows all 4 items on 1 row.
+On smaller devices, such as mobile phones, the menu is displayed in 2 rows with 2 links on each row.

 - The nav bar has a decorative border around the items when the user hovers over it.
+The styling is in line with the rest of the website.

 ### Hero Image Section

 - The Hero Cover Image is displayed at the top of the page.
 An image with a transparent background was chosen and a visual annimation effect was also added.

 - Cover text is displayed in front of the image which prompts the users to sign up and has an added link to make it convienent for the user to sign up quickly.

+- The CSS Validation logo has been included in this section.

 ### Life Hack Examples Section